whoisorioki/dashboard/md/automation.md

 ## **Recommendation for Your Project**

-- **Automate health checks** (background job + alerting).
+- Automate health checks (background job + alerting) via GraphQL/Druid SQL pipeline.
-- **Automate ingestion** (scheduled jobs for new data).
+- Automate ingestion (scheduled jobs for new data).
-- **Track ingestion jobs** in a persistent store, not just memory.
+- Track ingestion jobs in a persistent store, not just memory.
-- **Monitor everything** (health, job status, data quality).
+- Monitor everything (health, job status, data quality).
-- **Start with batch, move to incremental/streaming as needed.**
+- Start with batch, move to incremental/streaming as needed.

-If you want, I can help you:
-- Add a background health check service.
-- Refactor ingestion job tracking to use a database.
-- Set up a scheduled ingestion example.

-Let me know which automation(s) you want to implement first!
+- All contracts are enforced via codegen and mapping docs.
+Keep this file in sync with [backend_report.md], [frontend_report.md], and [api.md].